tbates/tbates.github.io/_posts/2001-06-20-examples-organized.markdown

 ### Optimizers
 * Full Information Maximum Likelihood
-* Restricted Maximum Likelihood
 * Weighted least squares
-* Gradient-based quasi-Newton
-* Newton-Raphson
-* Direct Search - Nelder Mead
-* Stochastic global optimization
-* Expectation-Maximization (EM)
-* User defined fit functions
-* Custom compute plans

 ### Parameter estimates and fit statistics
 * Goodness-of-fit
 * Getting chi-squared statistics with mxRefModels
 * Using mxSE to get standard errors of functions of free parameters
-* Using mxCI for profile likelihood confidence intervals
+* Using umxCI for profile likelihood confidence intervals
 * Using mxMI for model modification Bootstrapping
 * Robust Standard Errors
 * Factor Scores
 * Jack-knifing
 * Cross-validation
-* Modification indices
+* Modification indices with umxMI
 * Bootstrap Likelihood ratio tests

 ### How do I add covariates, different intervals for growth...